Blog Home / Compliance / Best Practices for GDPR Data Breach Notification

 What to Include in the Notification

-The GDPR data breach notification should include, at a minimum, the following information:
+The GDPR data breach notification to the Supervisory Authority must include, at a minimum, the following four types of information to ensure transparency and accountability:

 • The nature of the personal data breach, including the categories and approximate number of data subjects affected, and the categories and approximate number of personal data records affected.

-• The name and contact details of the data protection officer or other contact point where more information can be obtained.
+• Contact Point: Provide the name and contact details of the Data Protection Officer (DPO) or other designated contact point where more information can be obtained by the Supervisory Authority.

-• The measures taken or proposed to be taken by the controller to address the personal data breach, including measures to mitigate its possible adverse effects.
+• Mitigation Measures: Detail the measures taken or proposed to be taken by the controller to address the personal data breach, including specific steps to mitigate its possible adverse effects on data subjects.

 For more detailed guidance on what to include in a GDPR data breach notification, refer to our gdpr compliance checklist.

-Understanding the GDPR data breach notification requirements is essential for any organisation handling personal data within the scope of the GDPR.
-In addition to helping organisations meet their legal obligations, it also plays a crucial role in protecting the rights and freedoms of data subjects.
+Understanding the GDPR data breach notification requirements is absolutely essential for any organization handling personal data within the scope of the General Data Protection Regulation (GDPR).

 Best Practices for GDPR Data Breach Notification